Verifiable patent-sequence drift monitoring

 A human report (report.md), a machine-readable alert summary (alerts_summary), and a counsel packet index that enumerates every artifact with hashes for offline verification.

 Yes.
-PatentChecker now includes an enzyme-platform workflow for polymerase and IVT disclosures: WIPO sequence-listing ingest, patent-text provenance, T7-based candidate ranking, and typed comparisons that explicitly flag DNA or RNA versus protein mismatches.
+Omnis LocusTrace includes an enzyme-platform workflow for polymerase and IVT disclosures: WIPO sequence-listing ingest, patent-text provenance, T7-based candidate ranking, and typed comparisons that explicitly flag DNA or RNA versus protein mismatches.

 Because counsel and R&D need receipts they can forward, audit, and verify offline.
 Deterministic artifacts reduce ambiguity about what was checked and make historical comparisons defensible.

-No. PatentChecker is an evidence pipeline that produces monitoring artifacts; it does not provide legal opinions, infringement determinations, or FTO conclusions.
+No. Omnis LocusTrace is informational evidence infrastructure that produces monitoring artifacts; it does not provide legal opinions, infringement determinations, infringement analysis, or FTO conclusions.

 Verify a demo packet (offline)